 Steadiness, comfort and ease.
-According to the ancient author of the Yoga Sutras, Patanjali, this is what your aiming for in your physical body when you meditate.
+According to the ancient author of the Yoga Sutras, Patanjali, this is what you’re aiming for in your physical body when you practice meditation.

 1. Stretch it Out

-2. Sit.
-Or Lie Down.
-Or Sip Your Tea in bed
+2. Consider Your Position: Sit, Lie Down, or Sip Your Tea, in bed

 3. Dedicate a Space